Capturs GPS trackers to follow epilepsy patients

 The Capturs GPS tracker is small and light, it can be easily slipped into a pocket to be carried with you and geolocated throughout the day.
 It has a central button that allows you to easily send immediate alerts by email or SMS.
 The Capturs GPS tracker has a long battery life of up to several months.
 It benefits from an affordable price in the LPWAN long range GPS tracker market.
 The Sigfox network has a good coverage in France and Europe (learn more about the Sigfox network).

 Regarding the associated interface, the monitoring of the patients’ activity can be done very easily and in a very visual way: curves, tables and graphs that list the conditions of the seizures (moving, stopped, when, where, etc.), the live geolocation (to reassure/inform the patient’s relatives) as well as the detail and the follow-up of all the recorded events for a complete analysis.

 Capturs: a preventive and helpful system for epilepsy patients.

-The Capturs GPS tracker, its immediate SMS/Email alerts and its associated interface will soon be able to improve the living conditions of epilepsy patients.
+The Capturs GPS tracker, its immediate SMS/Email alerts and its associated interface will soon be able to improve the living conditions of epilepsy patients (but also people with Alzheimer’s or dementia).
 The whole system will be able to accurately inform patients and the medical profession about the triggers and history of seizures in order to have a better control of the epilepsy on the patient.
 The Capturs GPS tracker will also warn the patient’s relatives to help them quickly in case of seizure.

 The shock alert will soon be developed for Capturs GPS trackers.
 In the meantime, the push-button alert offers a good compromise.
 It can inform relatives and the interface if a patient feels a seizure coming on due to symptoms that are specific to him (tremors, disorientation, etc.), while he is still able to press the button.